 Personal Space | 2014 - 2015

 Following the untimely death of my aunt, I took solace in the time spent with my two year old son.
-His fearless sense of exploration would inspire me to see through his eyes but I was also taken by his comical disregard of people's personal space.
-He'd often scooter right up to a stranger and stop an inch or two away from their feet and remain there, oblivious in his own world.
+There was a healing power to his fearless sense of exploration and his untainted view of those around him.
+An interesting element to his journey was his often comical disregard of people's personal space.
+He would scooter right up to a stranger and stop an inch or two away from their feet and remain there, oblivious to the intimacy of his proximity.